JamilJames910/File_Renamer_Tool/README.md

-# File Renamer CLI 🗂️
+# File Renamer Tool 🗂️

 A simple, intuitive, and safe Python command-line tool to **rename all files in a folder with custom numbering and prefixes**.
 Perfect for organizing photos, documents, or any batch of files.